-1 Introduction
+1 INTRODUCTION

 Understanding the complexity of algorithmic problems is a central challenge in the theory of computing.
-Traditionally, complexity theory operates from the point of view of the problems we encounter in the world, by considering a fixed problem and asking how nice an algorithm the problem admits with respect to running time, memory consumption, robustness to uncertainty in the input, determinism, etc. In this paper we advocate a different perspective by considering a particular algorithm and asking how powerful (or mighty) the algorithm is, i. e., what the most difficult problems are that the algorithm can be used to solve 'implicitly' during its execution.
+Traditionally, complexity theory operates from the point of view of the problems we encounter in the world by considering a fixed problem and asking how nice an algorithm the problem admits with respect to running time, memory consumption, robustness to uncertainty in the input, determinism, and the like.
+In this article, we advocate a different perspective by considering a particular algorithm and asking how powerful (or mighty) the algorithm is (i.e., what the most difficult problems are that the algorithm can be used to solve "implicitly" during its execution).